Joyvalley/GWAS_Flow/README.md

 -y , --phenotype : file container phenotype information in csv format -k , --kinship : file containing kinship matrix of size k X k in csv or hdf5 format -m : name of column to be used in phenotype file.
-Default m='phenotype_value'
---cof: file with cofactor information (only one co-factor as of now) -a , --mac_min : integer specifying the minimum minor allele count necessary for a marker to be included.
+Default m='phenotype_value' -a , --mac_min : integer specifying the minimum minor allele count necessary for a marker to be included.
 Default a = 1 -bs, --batch-size : integer specifying the number of markers processed at once.
 Default -bs 500000 -p , --perm : perform n permutations